 - Reduce the heat to medium and add the tomatoes, the reserved pumpkin flesh or canned pumpkin, the coconut milk/cream and the cream cheese.
 Cook for 3-5 minutes or so, stirring until smooth and thickened to your liking.
 Mine came out pretty thick and I added 1 1/2 cups water to the broth.Add the shrimp and cook until pink.
 Shrimp cook fast and it will only take 3-4 minutes.2-3 tomatoes, 1 1/2 cups coconut milk, 12 ounces cream cheese, 2 pounds shrimp, 1-2 cups water

 - To serve, pour the sauce/shrimp ingredients into the pumpkin and sprinkle with parmesan cheese.
 Rice is often served as an accompaniment.
 If desired for presentation, garnish the pumpkin opening by hanging a few shrimp off of the top edge.1 ounces parmesan cheese

 - NOTE: If making it ahead, pour the sauce (without the parmesan) in the pumpkin 15 minutes before serving time; wrap the pumpkin in foil and bake in a 350F oven till hot.
 Sprinkle with parmesan and serve.

 Although I am not currently taking clients for diet & health coaching, I have been a coach for many years with the online service called coach.me.
 It is a great platform for all kinds of coaching – anything from specific diets, writing a blog, getting up early, or getting rid of that pesky procrastination.

-Explore the site through the link below.
 There are some wonderful coaches and the testimonials will tell you what you need to know.
-You can always contact me to get referrals also.
-Click here to get to my profile and then explore others from there.
+Contact me at [email protected] to get a referral to some of the tested, experienced online coaches on Coach.me.